cockroachdb/docs/v22.1/show-trace.md

 ## Trace description

 CockroachDB's definition of a "trace" is a specialization of [OpenTracing](https://opentracing.io/docs/overview/what-is-tracing/#what-is-opentracing).
-Internally, CockroachDB uses OpenTracing libraries for tracing, which also means that it can be easily integrated with OpenTracing-compatible trace collectors.
-CockroachDB supports [Jaeger](https://www.jaegertracing.io/), [Lightstep](https://lightstep.com/), and [Zipkin](https://zipkin.io/).
+Internally, CockroachDB uses OpenTracing libraries for tracing, which also means that it can be easily integrated with OpenTracing-compatible [trace collectors](#route-traces-to-a-third-party-collector).

 Concept | Description
 --------|------------